zabbonat/ADM-HOMEWORK-1-/README.md

 ## ADM-HOMEWORK-1-
 Hachkerrank exercises

-There is the code about all exercises requested for ADM course as first homeworks.
+There is the code about all exercises requested for ADM course as first homework.

-The main challenges are for _PROBLEM 1_:
+_The main challenges are for _*PROBLEM 1*_:

 Introduction (all { total: 7 - max points: 75)